rurbin3/ZKit-Framework/README.md

 ZKit Is A Framework Written In Pure Python For Hacking .
 HACKING IS COLORFUL .

-It can generate ransomware (beta),keylogger, rootkit (reverse shell and file transfer) , run dos attacks , controllers for having the fun and can fool AVs with random variable names , encryption of malware and decrypting in runtime .
+It can generate ransomware (is still beta) ,keylogger, rootkit (reverse shell and file transfer) , run dos attacks , controllers for having the fun and can fool AVs with random variable names , encryption of malware and decrypting in runtime .

 Special Thanks to this project's first watcher and stargazer [Flechablanca19](https://github.com/flechablanca19)

 Special Thanks to LAVAlAnDss .
 This project's first donor.

 Need an update , found an issue or want a feature ?
-Fell free to [open an issue and please use templates](https://github.com/000Zer000/ZKit-Framework/issues/new/choose)and tell me your idea . please write data logs in Errors.log in your issue tab . really great information is there . that helps fixing
+Fell free to [open an issue and please use templates](https://github.com/000Zer000/ZKit-Framework/issues/new/choose)and tell me your idea . please write data logs in Errors.log in your issue tab . really great information is there . that helps fixing .

 have an idea ? or have a request ?
 [Now you can contact me](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#contact-author)